dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 2. Enter your email address in the textbox provided.
 Then, select **SQL and Python** to be taken to Hex’s home screen.
 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/welcome_to_hex.png" width="70%" title="The 'Welcome to Hex' homepage."/>

-1. Then, click the purple Hex button in the top left corner.
+3. Then click the purple Hex button in the top left corner.
-2. Click the **Collections** button on the menu on the left.
+4. Click the **Collections** button on the menu on the left.
-3. Select the **Semantic Layer Workshop** collection.
+5. Select the **Semantic Layer Workshop** collection.
-4. Click the **Getting started with the dbt Semantic Layer** project collection.
+6. Click the **Getting started with the dbt Semantic Layer** project collection.

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/hex_collections.png" width="80%" title="Click 'Collections' to select the 'Semantic Layer Workshop' collection."/>